-Following development of the seasonal analysis, two sensitivity analyses are performed (Table 1).
-The first sensitivity analysis (A) examines the impact of different detection algorithms on the resulting LLJ analysis.
-LLJs are detected and characterized using both; (i) fixed criteria i.e. a difference in wind speed above and below the wind speed maximum quantified in absolute terms (Andreas et al., 2000; Banta et al., 2002). (ii) variable criteria i.e. a difference in wind speeds above and below the wind speed maximum expressed as a percentage of the wind speed maximum.
+Following development of the climatology, two sensitivity analyses are performed (Table 1).
+The first sensitivity analysis (A) examines the impact of different detection algorithms on the resulting LLJ climatology.
+LLJ are detected and characterized using both; (i) fixed criteria i.e. a difference in wind speed above and below the wind

+- 130 speed maximum quantified in absolute terms (Andreas et al., 2000; Banta et al., 2002).
+The five values used are 1:1:5 ms-1. (ii) variable criteria i.e. a difference in wind speeds above and below the wind speed maximum expressed as a percentage of the wind speed maximum.
+The five thresholds used are 10:10:50%.
 Often, these two types of criteria are used in conjunction, requiring a fixed or variable threshold or a fixed and variable threshold to be met (Baas et al., 2009; Lampert et al., 2016).
-This study examines both definitions separately to define the LLJs extracted under both types of thresholds.
-The criteria are grouped into five classes based on strictness and usage in literature, from the least strict (1 ms-1 fixed, 10% variable) to the strictest (5 ms-1 fixed, 50% variable) (Table 2).
-Threshold strictness increases across groups in increments of 1 ms-1 for fixed and 10% for variable.
-Criteria group 2 features definitions most commonly used in tandem or uniquely in previous LLJ studies (2ms-1 fixed, 20% variable).
+This study examines both definitions separately to define the - 135 LLJ extracted under both types of thresholds.
+The criteria are described in five classes (groups) from the least strict (1 ms-1 fixed, 10% variable) to the strictest (5 ms-1 fixed, 50% variable) (Table 2).
+Results from sensitivity analysis A are illustrated using the WRF grid cell with the highest LLJ frequency according to the climatology developed when a 20% variable criterion is selected (92.2784°W, 43.7467°N).
+Results are presented in terms of the mean LLJ profiles and the marginal probability of LLJ produced by each